Plant DetailShow Menu

 Leaf Description:

 The leaves of this genus are alternately arranged on a basal stem, simple, crowded, cordate to ovate or even auriculate to sagittate in shape, acute with a truncate to subcordate base, entire or palmately lobed, peltate, and are glossy and moderately coriaceous (leathery) in texture.
-The petiole is usually long and pulvinate at apex.
-They are palmately veined and may have lighter colored veins than the rest of the leaf surface.
+The petiole is usually long and pulvinate at the apex.
+They are palmately veined and may have lighter-colored veins than the rest of the leaf surface.

 • Stem: